 So, how can you track phone calls the same way you would track clicks or online conversions?
 Enter Google Ads (formerly AdWords) call extensions.

 Google Ads call extensions is a feature that lets you add a phone number to your existing Google Ads.
 When a user clicks on your ad, they’ll be taken to your website or, if browsing on mobile, they can call your business directly.
 If browsing on desktop they will be presented with a number to reach you at on the ad.
 You can even configure your ads to display your phone number only when your business is actually open to have fewer missed calls, more conversions and a better, all-around customer experience.

 In today’s world where mobile reigns supreme, it’s essential to add call extensions to your Google ads in order to effectively reach your core customer.
 According to Google, adding call extensions to your ads can increase your clickthrough rate by as much as 5 percent.

 If you want to drive even more phone calls, you may want to opt for call-only ads.
 Unlike call extensions, call-only ads do not link to your website — they only allow users to call you when clicked.

-When someone dials your business through a call extension or call-only ad, you can turn on call reporting in your AdWords account to count phone calls as clicks and conversions.
+When someone dials your business through a call extension or call-only ad, you can turn on call reporting in your Ads account to count phone calls as clicks and conversions.